ssaimane/ssaimane/README.md

 - i mostly online on Roblox area ( vietnamese #1 and safe server )
 - feel free to c+h or talk to me :3c but im not good at communication so we can talk back and forth or smth idk...
 - w2i please i mostly offtab T_T
-### ignore this please stop asking me about this
-- yes i use preMID to have that rich discord status ( its an extensions so dw about viruses or smth that can harm ur computer )
-- just use BetterDiscord to make animated status ( you can ask me for scripts and tutorials or just head on youtube / heres [the link to download](https://betterdiscord.app/) and [tutorial](https://www.youtube.com/watch?v=6krUNTXpKKY&t=32s&pp=ygUXZGlzY29yZCBhbmltYXRlZCBzdGF0dXM%3D)

 thanks for reading ts lmao